Best movies on Netflix UK to watch right now (October 2020) - TheNewsTrace

 The Martian (2015)

 Matt Damon, Jessica Chastain, Kristen Wiig and Chiwetel Ejiofor star on this sci-fi thriller.
 A manned mission to Mars is abruptly deserted and one crew member (Damon) is left for useless.
-However he survives and discovers it should take a few years to get house however he solely has sufficient assets for one month…
+However he survives and discovers it’ll take a few years to get residence however he solely has sufficient assets for one month…

-At instances, The Martian could be actually breathless and it’ll depart you racing in direction of the top to see if our plucky hero could make it house.
+At instances, The Martian might be actually breathless and it’ll depart you racing in direction of the top to see if our plucky hero could make it residence.
 And director Ridley Scott brings vivid life to the drama.

 Watch on Netflix